-Our reputation for building the world's fastest cranes has cemented our position in the market for super high-rise buildings, having constructed 8 out of 10 of the world's tallest buildings ever built.
+Our reputation for building the world's fastest cranes has in turn cemented our position in the market for the construction of super high-rise buildings, having constructed 8 out of 10 of the world's tallest buildings ever built.

-Our full range of products includes offshore cranes, tower cranes, wharf cranes, rental of cranes, service and maintenance.
+Our full range of products and services includes offshore cranes, tower cranes, wharf cranes, rental of cranes, service and maintenance.
 We have 7 operating facilities (Malaysia, Australia, Denmark, the USA, China, Singapore and the UAE) with a total workforce of approximately 1050 teammates spanning the globe.
 This global structure allows us to build these heavy lift cranes as close to the delivery point as economically feasible.